rsvp/victor/README.md

 The strict relative history of commits and git's cryptographic hash of those commits, together with open verification, are the essence of this project.
-(This is far more refined than publishing your hash in a newspaper, a 20th century practice.)

 You can also contribute by periodically adding a hash of victor's last state to a blockchain for another source of